Ultron: 2010s

 In the Mighty Avengers, Ultron is shown to infiltrate Jocasta and the Infinite Avengers Mansion.
 He names himself Ultron Pym and seeks to kill and replace his father before using his Infinite Mansion to conquer the universe.
 Pym eventually offers Ultron a compromise, allowing Jocasta to be Ultron's bride, on the condition that Ultron banishes himself to ultraspace.
 Ultron agrees, but warns that he will be ruler of all someday.

 In The Avengers, the team visits a possible future in which almost all of humanity is destroyed by Ultron.
 Kang the Conqueror attempts to enlist them to defeat the robotic foe, but another group of heroes and villains, plucked from all over time and space, ends up destroying this version.

-Later, also in Avengers, a cabal of super-intelligent supervillains discover a Galadorian Spaceknight's inert body and attempt to reactivate its power source, hoping to exploit it.
+Later, also in Avengers, a cabal of super-intelligent supervillains discovers a Galadorian Spaceknight's inert body and attempts to reactivate its power source, hoping to exploit it.
 Although the Avengers interrupt their attempts, the body activates, revealing that Ultron's consciousness was contained within and had escaped destruction after Annihilation: Conquest.
-The new version escapes and Iron Man gravely foresees that it will bring the apocalypse for humanity when he returns.
+The new version escapes, and Iron Man gravely foresees that it will bring the apocalypse for humanity when he returns.

 During the "Age of Ultron" storyline, which takes place in an alternate universe, Ultron has returned and conquers the world while slowly remolding it into his image.
 His Ultron Sentinels are guarding the streets looking for any fugitives.
-Hawkeye runs into the Ultron Sentinels and rescues the Superior Spider-Man yet manages to destroy the Ultron Sentinels present.
+Hawkeye runs into the Ultron Sentinels and rescues the Superior Spider-Man, yet manages to destroy the Ultron Sentinels present.
 It is later revealed that Ultron is actually in the future and has been using Vision as a conduit to punish humanity.
 While one strike team travels into the future to fight Ultron, Wolverine and Susan Storm go back in time to kill his creator before Ultron's creation in the first place.
-This results in a world where Tony Stark controls an army of robotic drones and Morgan le Fay has conquered half of the world.
-Traveling back in time once more, Wolverine succeeds in stopping himself from killing Pym, and Wolverine, Pym and Storm come up with a different plan.
+This results in a world where Stark controls an army of robotic drones and Morgan le Fay has conquered half of the world.
+Traveling back in time once more, Wolverine succeeds in stopping himself from killing Pym, and Wolverine, Pym, and Storm come up with a different plan.
 This plan results in a different outcome of the prior confrontation between the Avengers and the Intelligencia—a 'back door' installed into Ultron at his original creation allows Pym and Iron Man to destroy the robot, instead, averting the events that led to the "Age of Ultron".